rust-lang/rust-forge/src/libs/maintaining-std.md

 If the impact isn't too high:

 - Looping in maintainers of broken crates and submitting PRs to fix them.

+### Is behavior changed?

+Breaking changes aren't just limited to compilation failures.
+Behavioral changes to stable functions generally can't be accepted.
+See [the `home_dir` issue][rust/pull/46799] for an example.

 ### Are there new impls for stable traits?